sindresorhus/alfy/readme.md

 You can remove [these](https://github.com/samverschueren/alfred-link#infoplist) properties from your `info.plist` file as they are being added automatically at install time.

-After publishing your workflow to npm, your users can easily install the workflow.
+After publishing your workflow to npm, your users can easily install or update the workflow.

 ```
 $ npm install --global alfred-unicorn
 ```

+> Tip: instead of manually updating every workflow yourself, use the [alfred-updater](https://github.com/SamVerschueren/alfred-updater) workflow to do that for you.

 ## API